 3 Ways Graphic Novels Benefit Reading Skills

-These books improve literacy skills and encourage kids to dive into books for fun — the perfect recipe for a love of reading.
+These titles improve literacy skills and encourage kids to dive into books for fun — the perfect recipe for a love of reading.

 Ages